19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting/Spells.md

 ## Crafting

-[Alchemy](../Crafting/Alchemy/Alchemy.md) and [Enchanting](../Crafting/Enchanting/Enchanting.md) allows high level PCs to make their own magic items.
+High level PCs can look into [Crafting Magic Items](../Crafting/Crafting%20Magic%20Items.md) of their own.